-- Pr1 Requests for new activities/land uses which would utilize large quantities of water, should only be approved through consultation with the Town Engineer. - Pr2 All new development will be encouraged to utilize storm water management practices that focus on ground water recharge such as open channel flows, retention basins, bio-swales, rain gardens and minimizing the use of impervious surfaces.
+- Pr1 Requests for land uses that may have potential to utilize large quantities of water should only be approved through consultation with the Town Engineer and the Municipal Planning Officer. - Pr2 The proponent of such land uses shall be prepared to submit a comprehensive hydrogeological study that demonstrates sufficient source of quality and quantity to support the land use. - Pr3 All new development will be encouraged to utilize stormwater management practices that focus on ground water recharge such as open channel flows, retention basins, bio-swales, rain gardens and minimizing the use of impervious surfaces.